r4mos/youtube-dl-simple-server/README.md

     ./server-linux.py
     rm server-linux.py

-When you restart, it works
+When you restart, it works.
+You can also start it manually:

+    ~/.config/ydlss/youtube-dl-simple-server

 ## WINDOWS SERVER
 Download the [installer](https://github.com/r4mos/youtube-dl-simple-server/raw/master/installation/server-windows/installer.zip), unzip and execute server-windows.exe